Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

 \subsection{Lower Bounds for Truthful Deterministic Mechanisms}

-Bikhchandani et al.~\cite{LMNB} formally define the weak monotonicity property for deterministic mechanisms: Consider an Algorithmic Mechanism Design setting with $n$ strategic players that wish to maximize their personal gain.
-Before we present the formal definition for monotonicity we will require the following notation: For every $n$-tuple of players' valuations $v=(v_1,...,v_n)$ we shall denote by $v_{-i}$ the $(n-1)$-tuple of players' valuations $(v_1,...,v_{i-1},v_{i+1},...,v_n)$.
-Let $v'_i$ be a valuation function.
-We denote by $(v'_i,v_{-i})$ the $n$-tuple of valuations $(v_1,...,v_{i-1},v'_i,v_{i+1},...,v_n)$.
-I.e., $(v'_i,v_{-i})$ is the $n$-tuple of valuations we get by altering the $i$'th coordinate in $v$ from $v_i$ to $v'_i$.
+Bikhchandani et al.~\cite{LMNB} formally define the weak-monotonicity property for deterministic mechanisms: Consider an Algorithmic Mechanism Design setting with $n$ strategic players.
+Before we present the formal definition we will require the following